kjain003/TIG-STACK/README.md

 ```

 Script Features
-- Downloads the Telegraf configuration file from a specified GitHub repository.
+- Downloads the Telegraf configuration file from this GitHub repository.
 - Updates the configuration file with the provided InfluxDB URL, username, and password.
 - Restarts the Telegraf service to apply the changes.
 - Restricts Telegraf to use a single CPU core after restarting (optional).